Destom/chessbarian/README.md

 Things that need fixing/next steps <br>
-- Win condition of killing all the creatures
-- make the knight a movement option
+- give the barbarian some space at start (only if possible)
-- make the creatures move
+-